MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/app-availability.md

 [*Live migration*](/windows-server/virtualization/hyper-v/manage/live-migration-overview) is a Hyper-V feature that allows you to transparently move running virtual machines from one Hyper-V host to another without perceived downtime.
 The primary benefit of live migration is flexibility; running virtual machines are not tied to a single host machine.
 This allows users to perform actions such as draining a specific host of virtual machines before decommissioning or upgrading the host.
 When paired with Windows Failover Clustering, live migration allows the creation of highly available and fault tolerant systems.

-The current architecture of AKS on Azure Stack HCI and Windows Server assumes that customers have live migration enabled in their Azure Stack HCI or Windows Server clustered environment.
+The current architecture of AKS on Azure Stack HCI and Windows Server assumes that customers have live migration enabled in their Azure Stack HCI clustered environment.
 Therefore, all Kubernetes worker node VMs will be created with live migration configured.
 These nodes can be moved around physical hosts in the event of a disruption to ensure the platform is highly available.

 ![Diagram showing AKS on Azure Stack HCI and Windows Server with Failover Clustering enabled](./media/cluster-architecture.png)